 Over the last year I have noticed a change in what a good amount of my clients are looking for.
-So what are the latest design trends in the home market?
+In fact, many look for a custom home builder to help them design and build a home that is really theirs.
+It makes sense, that way it fits their needs and taste, and it’s your home, it should be how you want it to be, after all.
+With that being said, what are the latest design trends that can be observed in the home market?
 It seems every few years things tend to ebb and flow in the real estate market, and over the last few years we have seen things changing.
 Design trends for custom homes are constantly changing as well.

 Remember that design is important but you can’t have that home without a strong foundation, so consider Residential Foundation Repair Services before beginning on your project.
 If you are looking for high quality concrete contractors Jacksonville FL are always ready and able to tackle any project you have, no matter how big or small.

 Here is a list of 7 recent design trends that you may want to discuss with your custom home builder:

 - Bigger is not always better.
 I have noticed a trend recently in a minimalist approach with many home buyers.
 This is not just with one demographic either.
 An older couple I have worked with are selling many of there things looking to downsize.
 I have also noticed younger couples are often no longer looking for the “largest house they can get for their money.”
 Looking for the most house for your money was popular 4-5 years ago with my clients.
 Not any longer.
 Many are looking for “enough room” to live, but keeping in mind larger usually means higher electric bills and cost of living.